-As 1949 drew to a close, the Reverend Billy Graham could look back on the past year and consider himself a man seven times blessed.
-He had just turned thirty-one years old, and after six years of marriage still rejoiced every time he looked at his beautiful wife and growing family.
-The ministering he had done at the Youth for Christ rallies had reached thousands of young people.
-In 1947 he had been named the President of Northwestern Schools in Minneapolis, Minnesota, and he had recently published a book entitled Calling Youth for Christ, which was finding an avid readership all over the country.
+As 1949 drew to a close, the Reverend Billy Graham was a man seven-times-blessed.
+He was 31 years old with a beautiful wife and a growing family.
+His preaching at the Youth for Christ gatherings had reached thousands of young people.
+In 1947 he had been named President of Northwestern Schools in Minneapolis, MN, and he had just recently published a book entitled “Calling Youth for Christ,” which was being read by devout readers worldwide.

-And so despite his recent successes, he was still somewhat unsure if his message would be kindly received in the Palmetto State.
-But he knew he had a stalwart friend and colleague there in Dr. Robert C. McQuilkin–prolific author, founder of the Ben Lippen Conference Center in Asheville, N.C., and president of the prestigious Columbia Bible College.
-As the crusade loomed before him, he reached out to his comrade-in-arms:
+He was uncertain how his message would be received in the Palmetto State, but he knew he had a loyal friend there in Dr. Robert C. McQuilkin – founder of the Ben Lippen Conference Center in Asheville, N.C., and president of Columbia Bible College in Columbia, S.C.
+As the crusade approached, he penned the following letter:

 December 29, 1949